A new study has found that vitamin D can counter the effects of Crohn's disease.

 Both beta defensin and NOD2 have been linked to Crohn's disease.
 If NOD2 is deficient or defective, it cannot combat invaders in the intestinal tract.

-Science has known for some time of the importance of vitamin D in the treatment of inflammatory bowel diseases like Crohn’s and ulcerative colitis.
+Science has known for some time of the importance of vitamin D for inflammatory bowel diseases treatment like Crohn's Disease and ulcerative colitis.
 I posted a study on this ten years ago.